SainsburyWellcomeCentre/NeuralPlayground/README.md

 To address this gap, we present an open-source standardised software framework - NeuralPlayground - to enable adudication between models of hippocampus and entorhinal cortex.
-This Python software package offers a reproducible way to compare models against a centralised library of published experimental results, including neural recordings and ani- mal behavior.
-The framework currently contains implementations of three Agents, as well as three Experiments providing simple interfaces to publicly available neural and behavioral data.
-It also contains a customizable 2-dimensional Arena (continuous and discrete) able to produce common experimental environments which the agents can move in and interact with and a Comparison tool to facilitate systematic comparisons by enabling users to pick from any Agent, Arena, Experi- ments.
+This Python software package offers a reproducible way to compare models against a centralised library of published experimental results, including neural recordings and animal behavior.
+The framework currently contains implementations of three Agents, as well as three
+Experiments providing simple interfaces to publicly available neural and behavioral data.
+It also contains a customizable 2-dimensional Arena (continuous and discrete) able to produce common experimental environments which the agents can move in and interact with and a Comparison tool to facilitate systematic comparisons by enabling users to pick from any Agent, Arena, Experiments.
 Each modules can also be used separately, allowing flexible access to influential models and data sets.

 All together, we hope our framework, available at [github.com/NeuralPlayground](https://github.com/ClementineDomine/NeuralPlayground/), offers a foundation that the community will build upon, working toward a shared standardized, open, and